arob5/arob5.github.io/_posts/2024-06-25-basis-func-emulator.md

 We emphasize that the basis functions are independent of the input $u$; the effect of the inputs is restricted to the coefficients $w_j(u)$, with unaccounted for $u$-dependence absorbed by the residual term $\epsilon(u)$.
-As noted in the previous section, if we opt for a PCA decomposition of the output space, then the true weights assume the form
+As noted in the previous section, if we opt for an orthogonal projection approach, then the true weights assume the form
 $$
 w_j(u) = \langle \mathcal{G}(u), b_j \rangle, \tag{8}